vector-of-bool/pmm/README.md

 ## Wha- Why?

 People hate installing new software.
 Especially when they already have a perfectly working tool present.
 PMM uses the CMake scripting language to manage external packaging tools.
 PMM will automatically download, install, and control package managers from within your CMake project.

-(As you are reading this, only Conan and VCPKG are supported.)
+(As you are reading this, only Conan, vcpkg, CMakeCM, and dds are supported.)

 ## But This is Just *Another* Tool I have to Manage!

 Never fear!
 PMM is the lowest-maintenance software you will ever use.

 ## How Do I Use PMM?

 Using PMM is simple:

 1. Download the `pmm.cmake` file (available at the top level of this respository), and place it at the top level of your repository (alongside your `CMakeLists.txt`).
 2. In your `CMakeLists.txt`, add a line `include(pmm.cmake)`.
 3. Call the `pmm()` CMake function.

 That's it!
 The `pmm.cmake` file is just 23 significant lines.
 Take a look inside if you doubt.

 ## Wait...
 It's Downloading a Bunch of Stuff!

 Precisely! `pmm.cmake` is just a bootstrapper for the real PMM code, which can be found in the `pmm/` directory in the repository.
 The content is served over HTTPS from the `gh-pages` branch of the PMM repository, so it is all publicly visible.

 ## I Don't Want to Automatically Download and Run Code from the Internet

 Great!
-I sympathize, but remember: If you run `apt`, `yum`, `pip`, or even `conan`, you are automatically downloading and running code from the internet.
+I sympathize, but remember: If you run `apt`, `yum`, `pip`, or even `conan` and `vcpkg`, you are automatically downloading and running code from the internet.
 It's all about whose code you *trust*.

 Even still, you can host the PMM code yourself: Download the `pmm/` directory as you want it, and modify the `pmm.cmake` script to download from your alternate location (eg, a corporate engineering intranet server).

 ## Will PMM Updates Silently Break my Build?

 Nope. `pmm.cmake` will never automatically change the version of PMM that it uses, and the files served will never be modified in-place: New versions will be *added,* but old versions will remain unmodified.

 PMM will notify you if a new version is available, but it won't be annoying about it, and you can always disable this nagging by setting `PMM_IGNORE_NEW_VERSION` before including `pmm.cmake`.

 ## How do I Change the PMM Version?

 There are two ways:

 1. Set `PMM_VERSION` before including the `pmm.cmake` script.
-2. Modify the `PMM_VERSION_INIT` value at the top of `pmm.cmake`.
+2. Modify the `PMM_VERSION_INIT` value near the top of `pmm.cmake`.

 Prefer (1) for conditional/temporary version changes, and (2) for permanent version changes.

 ## How do I Change the Download Location for PMM?

 For permanent changes, set `PMM_URL` and/or `PMM_URL_BASE` in `pmm.cmake`.
 For temporary changes, set `PMM_URL` before including `pmm.cmake`

 # The `pmm()` Function

 The only interface to PMM (after including `pmm.cmake`) is the `pmm()` CMake function.
 Using it is very simple.
-At the time or writing, `pmm()` only supports Conan and vcpkg, but other packaging solutions may be supported in the future.

 The `VERBOSE` and `DEBUG` options enable verbose and debug logging, respectively.
 You may set `PMM_{DEBUG,VERBOSE}` before `include(pmm.cmake)` to enable these options globally and see information about the PMM bootstrapping process.

 The `pmm()` signature: